clarknoah/css/css.md

   display: block;
 }
 ```
 Holey moley that is a lot of selectors **WITH NO SPACES**.
+This selector works fine and well if you're only dealing with a single `tag selector`, but what if I want apply this selector to multiple tags?

+:question: How do we solve this problem?
+Does `h1h2 {}` work?

 #### (We Do) Use the AND Selector to assign borders
-There are four elements in the AND Selector section of the HTML
+There are four elements in the `AND Selector` section of the HTML.
+We are going to create an `And Selector` for each `div`, relying on the classes and IDs to user the `AND selector`.

+:question: What is an `AND Selector`?

 ### Aggregate Selector (Comma Selector)
 Aggregate selectors are quite simple.
 You provide a comma separated list of selectors, and whatever styling rules you add will apply to ALL elements that match ANY of the selectors.